ddysher/ml-notes/cloud-core/kubernetes/proposals/apis.md

 }
 ```

-There are a few properties for the token 'continue' returned from server:
+There are a few properties for the token `continue` returned from server:
 - it is an opaque token, i.e. client is not supposed to parse and understand the token
 - the server may limit the amount of time a token is valid for (within mintues)
 - the token does not encode the filter parameter of initial request, so client can theoretically